ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-lion 1 to Court in Church. —A young
-gentleman happening to sit at a church in
-a pew adjoining one in which sat a young
-lady for whom he conceived a sudden and
-violent attachment, was desirous of enter­
-ing into a courtship on the spot, but the
-place not being suitable for a formal de­
 claration, the case suggested the following
 plan :
 He politely handed his fair neighbor a